 Address: Königsplatz 1, 80333 München, Germany

-The Staatliche Antikensammlungen, translated in English to mean the State Collections of Antiquities, is an art museum located in Munich, Germany.
-The museum preserves Bavaria’s collections of antiquities from Greece, Etruria, and Rome.
+The Staatliche Antikensammlungen, translated in English to mean the State Collections of Antiquities, is an art museum that preserves Bavaria’s collections of antiquities from Greece, Etruria, and Rome.

-The Staatliche Antikensammlungen was designed by architect Georg Friedrich Ziebland.
-From the year 1869 to the year 1872, the building served as home to the royal antiquarian, and from the year 1898 to 1912, it was occupied by the Munich Secession.
+Architect Georg Friedrich Ziebland designed the Staatliche Antikensammlungen.
+From 1869 to 1872, the building was home to the royal antiquarian; from 1898 to 1912, the Munich Secession occupied it.
 In 1919, it was occupied by the New State Gallery.

-The Second World War met the building with severe destruction, which left the building in very bad shape, destroying most notably the Etruscan pottery which had been preserved in the Neue Pinakothek.
-In the year 1960, however, the building was reopened after properly being reconstructed.
+The Second World War met the building with severe destruction, which left the building in very bad shape, destroying most notably the Etruscan pottery preserved in the Neue Pinakothek.
+In 1960, however, the building was reopened after properly being reconstructed.

-Upon its new opening, it served to showcase the exhibits of the State Collection of Antiques.
-Collections on display in the museum include the Dionysus cup by Exekias (circa 530 BC), the Golden garland of Armento, etc.
+Upon its new opening, it showcased the State Collection of Antiques exhibits.
+Collections on display in the museum include the Dionysus Cup by Exekias (circa 530 BC), the Golden Garland of Armento, etc.

 See Related: Best Mountains in Germany